The Historical Essence of Windermere Cruising

 Comfortably seated with the wind in your hair and a warming drink in your hand… Could there be a better way to experience England’s longest lake?
-Ferries, originally rowing boats, have been moving passengers and goods up, down and across Windermere for centuries, but it was only in the 1845, with the launch of the first steamer, the ‘Lady of the Lake’, that cruising for the sake of cruising was born.
-A boat trip on Windermere, past tiny islands and enjoying views of towering fells, became a staple of the Lake District experience.
+Ferries, originally rowing boats, have been moving passengers and goods up, down and across Windermere for centuries, but it was only in 1845, with the launch of the first steamer, the ‘Lady of the Lake’, that cruising for the sake of cruising was born.
+Windermere Lake Cruises, past tiny islands and enjoying views of towering fells, became a staple of the Lake District experience.

 A large fleet of vessels now plies these waters, from converted steamers with three decks that hold more than 500 passengers to charming wooden launches with room for just 57 people.
 At the peak of the summer holiday season, there are dozens of scheduled sailings every day, varying from 30 minutes to 90 minutes.

 The lake’s entire length is covered, with the main embarkation points situated at Ambleside (Waterhead), Bowness and Lakeside.
 There are also piers at Brockhole, Wray Castle, Ferry House and Fell Foot.

 Combined tickets enable travellers to link a boat trip with a visit to one of several local attractions – the Lakeland Motor Museum, the Lakeside and Haverthwaite Railway, and the Lakes Aquarium, all of which are located at the southern end of Windermere.

 Special Themed Cruises